v-novaltd/LCEVCdec/src/sample_cpp/standalone/README.md

 # LCEVC SDK Samplw

-This sample shows a basic usage of the LCEVC_DEC SDK Component.
+This sample shows a basic usage of the LCEVCdec SDK Component.

 ## Dependancies

-The software requires AVCodec SDK to build.
+The software requires an AVCodec SDK to build.
 Select the download suitable for your platform from here https://ffmpeg.org/download.html

 ## Required Binaries